Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: A Sheaf-Theoretic Stratification Learning Algorithm

 \begin{enumerate} \item Set $i=0$, $d_0=\text{dim}X$, $X_{d_0}=X$, and initialize $S_j = \emptyset$, for all $0\le j\le d_0$. \item While $d_i\ge 0$, do \begin{enumerate} \item For each $x\in X_{d_i}$, set $S_{d_i}=S_{d_i}\cup x$ if $\delta(w\le y)=1$, $\forall$ adjacent pairs $w\le y$ in $ B_x\cap X_{d_i}$ \item Set $d_{i+1}=\text{dim}(X_{d_i}-S_{d_i})$ \item Define $X_{d_{i+1}}=X_{d_i}-S_{d_i}$ \item Set $i=i+1$ \end{enumerate} \item Return S \end{enumerate}

 Here, $i$ is the step counter; $d_i$ is the dimension of the current strata of interest; the set $S_{d_i}$ is the stratum of dimension $d_i$. $d_i$ decreases from $\dime(X)$ to $0$.
 To include an element $x$ to the current stratum $S_{d_i}$, we need to check $\delta$ for adjacent relations among all $x$'s cofaces.
+It is worthwhile to note that in step 2a, we only want to consider adjacent pairs $w\le y$ in the minimal open neighborhood of $x$ (i.e. the open star of $x$) which have not been previously assigned to a stratum.
+In other words, instead of checking $\delta(w\le y)$ for every adjacent pair in the minimal open neighborhood of $x$, we only want to require $\delta(w\le y)=1$ for each adjacent pair which is contained in both the minimal open neighborhood of $x$ and contained in the $d_i$-level of the filtration.
+Moreover, each element of $X$ which is maximal with respect to the partial order will be automatically included in current strata defined by the algorithm.
+Hence the cardinality of the set of unassigned elements will decrease after each iteration of the algorithm.

 \para{Computing the unique minimal homogeneous $\Fcal$-stratification.} If we would like to obtain the unique minimal homogeneous $\Fcal$-stratification, then we need to modify step 2a.
 Let $c(x,i)=1$ if all maximal chains in $X_{d_i}$ containing $x$ have cardinality $d_i$, and $c(x,i)=0$ otherwise.
 Then the modified version of 2.a. is: